SungardAS/condensation/README.md

 * Often sections such as AMI [mappings](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/mappings-section-structure.html) are re-used by many templates.
-Handlebars partials provide a way to write the mapping once and reuse without copying from template to template.
+Handlebars partials provide a way to write the mapping once and reuse it without copying from template to template.
 * It is common to set up resources, such as a VPC, with nearly identical attributes and structure for different applications and services.
-Condensation allows that definition to become a independent stack that can be referenced by other templates that are part of the package.
+Condensation allows that definition to become a independent stack that can be referenced by other templates that are part of the same package.
 * To bootstrap instances it is beneficial to have scripts and configuration files deployed in a known location and verisoned with the template they are associated with.
-* To use `AWS::CloudFormation::Authentication` to download assets from S3 buckets all resources must be in the same region.
+* When using `AWS::CloudFormation::Authentication` to download assets from S3 buckets all resources must be in the same region.
 Condensation makes it easy to deploy the same templates and assets to multiple regions and ensure the referencing URLs are correct.